Before we start, I will ask you to read and sign a consent form which describes your rights to privacy.

 If you have chronic pain or another chronic physical condition, it’s absolutely essential that you have undergone thorough assessments by doctors and other allied health professionals (as necessary) to try to identify physical causes for your condition.
 We can start therapy while your doctors are investigating or treating you, but it's very important that any possible causes for your condition are thoroughly investigated.

-For those with long-term chronic pain or a functional disorder without a clear cause, the first one to two sessions will involve a comprehensive assessment of the current and past behaviours and experiences that may impact your well-being.
+For those with long-term chronic pain or a chronic health problem without a clear cause, the first one to two sessions will involve a comprehensive assessment of the current and past behaviours and experiences that may impact your well-being.

 An explanation for what you are experiencing